axone-protocol/docs/docs/whitepaper/ds-business-models.md

 This template has the following parameters:

-- an offset (&xi; > 0), which allows the computation of the knowledge value, i.e created dataset value, as a function of the cost of the associated workflow of services operating on shared datasets
+- An offset (&xi; > 0), which allows the computation of the knowledge value, i.e created dataset value, as a function of the cost of the associated workflow of services operating on shared datasets
-- weights (&alpha;<sub>in</sub> >=0), which characterize the importance of each shared dataset in the workflows of services linked to the created dataset
+- Weights (&alpha;<sub>in</sub> >=0), which characterize the importance of each shared dataset in the workflows of services linked to the created dataset
-- a last rewarded rank (N >=0), which allows the computation of rewards for data providers, across the different workflows, up to this rank
+- A last rewarded rank (N >=0), which allows the computation of rewards for data providers, across the different workflows, up to this rank

 ### Data-based pricing template